The Charter & Code

 Launched by the European Commission, HR Strategy for Researchers (HRS4R) supports the implementation of the European Charter for Researchers and the Code for the Recruitment of Researchers.
 In 2011, University of Limerick (UL) formally endorsed the 40 principles of the charter and code, which was acknowledged by the European Commission.
 The University of Limerick was successfully awarded the HR Excellence in Research logo in 2013, following completion of the gap analysis and submission of the action plan to the EC.
 In 2015 the University of Limerick submitted an internal review to the EC and successfully completed the interim assessment.

 The University Research Committee (URC) acts as the steering committee for HRS4R adoption and implementation.
 URC is chaired by the Vice President Research and its members include senior research leaders across the organisation and researchers from different career stages.
-A HR Strategy for Researchers Working Group was established to undertake the renewal of the HRS4R award, and to oversee implementation of the action plan.
-This group included representation across disciplines and career stages.
-Membership as follows:
+A HR Strategy for Researchers Working Group undertakes the renewal of the HRS4R award and oversees the implementation of the UL HR Strategy for Researchers Action Plan 2021-2024.
+This group includes representation across disciplines and career stages.

 - HR Business Partner AHSS & KBS (Co-Chair of Working Group), Caroline Lynn